 How Do You “Watch” Your Listener on a Call?

-In that case, ask them if they’ve heard enough.
-Just pause and then say,
+In this case, ask your listener(s) if they’ve heard enough.
+Just pause and then say something like,

 Would you like me to continue?